maltesie/bridge2/README.md

 ## Installation Guide

-This is a standalone version of Bridge.
+This is a standalone version of Bridge2.
 It is written in Python3 and Qt5 and depends on Qt5 (5.14.1+) and the python packages MDAnalysis (0.19.2+) and PySide2 (5.14.1+).

-### Ubuntu Linux

 To set up a virtual python environment with those packages installed, open up a terminal and cd into the directory you want to have the environment installed in.
 Then install the
 prerequisites:

+### Ubuntu Linux Dependencies

 > sudo apt-get install qt5-default build-essential python3-dev python3-venv

-Then run the setup script that comes with bridge:

-> ./setup

-This will create a python virtual environment containing all the necessary packages.
-You can now run bridge using the following command:

-> ./bridge

-If you install a new version of Bridge, delete your old installation folder, unpack the new archive and run ./setup once again to set the new version up.
-After that start Bridge with ./bridge

 ### macOS